 2. Including inactive contacts in the workflow

-Segmenting your contacts as active and inactive is key to effectively nurturing your leads.
-Yes, certain marketing automation workflows do focus on inactive contacts also.
-However, you should steer clear of mixing warm and cold leads.
-Sending out any communication that is meant for converting warm leads to your list of dead leads would mean low open rates and low engagement rates on your campaign.
-And, you don’t want to distort your campaign goals because of the wrong selection of contacts.
+However, it would help if you steered clear of mixing warm and cold leads.
+Sending out any communication meant for converting warm leads to your list of dead leads would mean low open rates and low engagement rates on your campaign.
+And you don’t want to distort your campaign goals because of the wrong selection of contacts.

-Include inactive contacts in your marketing automation workflow only when you want to send out re-engagement campaign or want to move inactive users to a new segment to continue with your automation campaigns smoothly.
+Include inactive contacts in your marketing automation workflow only when you want to send out a re-engagement campaign or move inactive users to a new segment to continue with your automation campaigns smoothly.

 3. Implementing incorrect Decision-triggers